 China real estate developer Evergrande, facing default, is now expected to restructure its debt.
 Evergrande has hired debt restructuring advisers, its offshore bonds trade around 30 cents, and market convention (as of this week) is to trade the bonds “flat” (i.e., without accrued interest, meaning the market no longer thinks that staying current is a safe assumption).
 The situation appears likely to get worse, moreover, as the true scope of the company’s liabilities are discovered (cash or liabilities passed through wealth-management products organized by Evergrande is the latest one), in what has become a standard phase of Chinese (and to be fair, many other nations’) workouts.
 However, as we’ve been noting, Evergrande is no longer the only issue at this stage.
 The issue now is the Chinese property sector.

 Our immediate concern remains contagion to other property sector bonds.
-As we argued in our latest monthly commentary, Setup for a Setback, the proximate problem was all the other Chinese property bonds that were not reflecting Evergrande risks.
+The proximate problem was all the other Chinese property bonds that were not reflecting Evergrande risks.
 Almost all other offshore property bonds were trading at par/100 cents at the end of August.
 Our concern was very narrow and game-theoretic – why own a bond at par when Evergrande is telling you 70 cent losses, or more, are possible?
 We highlighted low-rated Kaisa bonds and high-rated Country Garden bonds as ones to watch (and we’d add that low-rated Fantasia will be another bellwether).

 Those other bonds have finally begun to get hit in the past few days, but we think this is just starting.
-The chart below shows Evergrande bonds against those of some key issuers in the property sector as of September 16.
-(The chart looks a lot worse now than it did in our commentary, but there’s more to go, in our view.)
+The chart below shows Evergrande bonds against those of some key issuers in the property sector as of 16 September.

 Evergrande vs Peers - Bond Price Chart